 Physical document theft and "dumpster diving"

-It is vital that you shred old bank statements and letters from your bank or card company.
+You must shred old bank statements and letters from your bank or card company.
 Any personally identifiable paperwork should also be shredded.
 The reason?
-All it takes is for someone to go through your bins and find useful old documents for your identity to be stolen.
+All it takes is someone to go through your bins and find valid old documents for your identity to be stolen.

-Known as "dumpster diving" this is a tried and tested method to succeed at identity theft.
-Shredding your documents, ID cards, and old passports, is the best solution.
+Known as "dumpster diving," this is a tried and tested method to succeed at identity theft.
+The best solution is to shred your documents, ID cards, and old passports.

 The alternative is simply breaking into your home and stealing important documents.
-To combat this, keep bank records, passports, and other identifying documents locked away.
+Keep bank records, passports, and other identifying documents locked away to combat this.